 Rhodesia was a British colony established in Southern Africa which was established in the early 1890s.
 The colony was christened after Cecil Rhodes who was the founder of the British South Africa Company (BSAC) which effected the colonisation of the Shona and Ndebele communities of...
 Read More About Rhodesia

 The National Archives of Zimbabwe is a government department responsible for the collection, storage, regulation, management and publication of written and documented information.
-The place was established in 1935 in the then Salisbury, now Harare, and is administered by the ministry of Home Affairs.
-It...
+The place was established in 1935 in the then Salisbury, now Harare, and is administered by the Ministry of Home Affairs and...
 Read More About National Archives of Zimbabwe